thomas-cardon/manaflux/README.md

 - You can hide it automatically in taskbar when you're not in champion select
 - Instead of controlling your mouse to setup your runes, Manaflux injects them directly in the client, so you don't have to do anything but pick your champion.
 - Optimized network requests!
+- Control Manaflux from your phone ! (coming soon)

 ## Getting Started